bouajilaProg/bouajilaProg/README.md

 <h1 align="center">Hi 👋, I'm Mohamed Yessine Bouajla</h1>
-<h3 align="center">With a goal to be an embedded system developer and a software engineer</h3>
+<h3 align="center"> An IT student with a goal to be an embedded system developer and a software engineer</h3>

 - 🔭 I’m currently working on [ask-tunisia](https://ask-tunisia.vercel.app/)